getodk/docs/src/central-install-digital-ocean.rst

  - There is a section for standard droplets and another for more expensive optimized droplets.
 In general, you should not need optimized droplets.
  - The **size** option affects a few things, but the most important is the amount of memory available to your server.
 Memory does not affect storage space, it sets the amount of "thinking room" the server gets while it's working on things.
 If you don't expect many forms to be submitted at once and you don't expect many large media attachments, you can start with 1GB.
 Higher-load servers and servers which handle many image or video attachments may need 2GB or more.
 It is pretty easy to upgrade to a larger size later.
  - The datacenter region selects where physically your server will be located.
 If you have security concerns, this is your chance to decide which country hosts your data.
 Otherwise, generally selecting the option with closest geographic proximity to your users is a good idea.
- - If you plan on setting up DKIM (see below), you will want to set the name of the server to the full domain name you intend to host your server.
  - If you are technically savvy and understand what an SSH key is, there is a field here that you will want to fill in.
 If not, don't worry about it.

 .. tip::